Nov11/Nov11.github.io/_posts/2018-06-04-notes-of-miscellaneousness.md

    and also consumes previous stage's output
 6. IntStream. when use its output as int, use boxed
 7. During bean creation state, if you're using function annotated with @Bean, Spring creates each object if the function name is different.
 In another word, if you got two function with the same name, one object will be created but the other one will not.
 This may lead to obfuscating error message cause the bean creation method sits here sound and tight, but you are kept informing no such bean found.
+8. thrift maven plugin may not support '-r' option.
+It comes to you when include a file not ending with '.thrift'
+9. 'find' command with '+' will use all the input as one parameter.

 [jekyll-docs]: http://jekyllrb.com/docs/home